MariusFurter/myasthenia-prediction/README.md

 runGitHub("myasthenia-prediction", "MariusFurter")
 ```

-The repository additionally contains raw versions of the [results](analysis/results) presented in the paper along with the [code](analysis/code) that generated them.
+The repository additionally contains the [code](analysis/code) that was used to fit the prediction model, along with the raw [results](analysis/results) used for its description and validation.
 The original data sets are not included since they contain sensitive patient information.